Which Type Of Countertops Are The Best?

 • Slate is non-porous and resists stains well.

-• Slate resists bacteria very well.
+• Slate fights bacteria very well.

 • Slate is usually less costly than granite, marble, or soapstone.